btcpayserver/btcpayserver-docker/README.md

 `btcpay-setup.sh` will use the following environment variables:

 * `BTCPAY_HOST`: The hostname of your website (eg. `btcpay.example.com`)
+* `BTCPAY_ADDITIONAL_HOSTS`: Optional, specify additional domains to your BTCPayServer with https support if enabled. (eg. example2.com,example3.com)
 * `REVERSEPROXY_HTTP_PORT`: The public port the reverse proxy binds to for HTTP traffic (default: 80)
 * `REVERSEPROXY_HTTPS_PORT`: The public port the reverse proxy binds to for HTTPS traffic (default: 443)
 * `REVERSEPROXY_DEFAULT_HOST`: Optional, if using a reverse proxy nginx, specify which website should be presented if the server is accessed by its IP.